 Arizona Nursing Board Administrative Violations

-When nurse administrative violations occur the Arizona Board of Nursing can or will impose sanctions.
-Being aware of the possible penalties or the consequences of violations can help you maintain your Arizona nursing license as well as a good reputation in your career.
+The Arizona Board of Nursing can or will impose sanctions when nurse administrative violations occur.
+Awareness of the possible penalties or consequences of violations can help you maintain your Arizona nursing license and a good reputation in your career.

-In Arizona law, nurses can receive an administrative penalty by the Arizona Board of Nursing for a few reasons.
+In Arizona law, nurses can receive an administrative penalty from the Arizona Board of Nursing for a few reasons.
 These include:

 - The failure to renew a nursing license or nurse assistant certificate.
-Nurses must renew their licenses in a timely manner while continuing to practice nursing or face consequences.
+Nurses must renew their licenses on time while continuing to practice nursing or face consequences.

 - Failing to notify the Arizona Board of Nursing in writing within thirty days after a change in address.

 It is important to note when there has been a violation, the Board of Nursing will refer the employer of the violating nurse to the Arizona Department of Health Services (DHS).
-This generally happens when the nurse fails to renew for two months or more.
-After being referred to the DHS, the employer can also sanction the nurse if they so choose.
+It generally happens when the nurse fails to renew for two months or more.
+After being referred to the DHS, the employer can also sanction the nurse.

 Arizona Nursing Board Complaint